OsiriX-Foundation/karnak-documentation/docs/userguide/userguide_kheops.md

 You can use some constants defined in an expression.

 - `#Tag` is a constant that permit to access to the all tag integer value in the DICOM standard.
-Example, `#Tag.PatientBirthDate` allow to access to the integer value of tag (0010,0030).
+Example, `#Tag.StudyDescription` allow to access to the integer value of tag (0008,1030).
 - `#VR` is a constant that permit to access tho the all VR value in the DICOM standard.
 Example, `#VR.LO` is the Long String type.

-You can use the following provided function to create your conditions. **Beware** all these functions are case sensitive.
+The list of functions available to create your conditions are listed below.**Beware** all these functions are case sensitive.

 ---